BhaveshKawade/MatchWinner/README.md

 # MatchWinner

-To compare drain of Team A and Team B arrange team A in such a way that suppose Team A contain drain [35, 100, 20, 50, 40]
+Custom package with artisan command to compare drain of Team A and Team B arrange team A in such a way that suppose Team A contain drain [35, 100, 20, 50, 40]
 <br>and team B contain drain [35, 10, 30, 20, 90]